miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-karpath.mm.md

                   - ( 🪺 batch_size * 🥚 block_size, 🏷️ vocab_size)
                   - ( **4 * 8** , 65 ) = ( **32***  65 )
             - `if` targets 👀 == **None**:
+              - // This case might happen during inference, when we don't have or need target values.
               - loss 🪬 = **None**
             - `else:`
               - Calculate the loss if **targets** are provided